arielfr/react-validator-provider/README.md

 module.exports = injectValidations(CustomInput);
 ```

-Here, you can see that the validate function is only checked that the field is not empty
+Here, you can see that the validate function is only checked that the field is not empty.

+**validate method must return `TRUE` if it is valid**

 ## Validations